gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Upcoming Federal Workshops

-### When Existing Evidence Isn't Perfect: How to Use and Apply Imperfect Evidence
-Agencies are being called to better use evidence across agency functions and decisions.
-Yet, we know that evidence is often imperfect, and staff need strategies to make sense of this evidence in their work.
-This workshop will provide a high-level overview of the various types of imperfect evidence and approaches to using that evidence.
-- July 21, 2021 from 3:00 to 4:30 PM EST

 ### Why Randomize?
 A Case Study
 This interactive session, presented by the Abdul Latif Jameel Poverty Action Lab - North America, will walk participants through a real‐life case.
 - August 3, 2021 from 3:00 to 4:30 PM EST